I. Periyasamy

-I. Periyaswamy is an Indian politician who serves as the Rural Development Minister of Tamil Nadu and the former minister for Co-Operation from 2021 to 2022; Revenue and Housing under the DMK regime from 2006 to 2011.
+I. Periyasamy was an Indian politician serving as the Rural Development Minister of Tamil Nadu.
+He was the minister for Co-Operation from 2021 to 2022; Revenue and Housing under the DMK government from 2006 to 2011.
 He was born in Batlagundu on 6 January 1953.
 His son I. P. Senthil Kumar is an MLA of Palani constituency in Tamil nadu.